Yarmouth Water

 obtained by calling the EPA Safe Drinking Water Hotline (800-426-4791).

-water, including bottled water, may be reasonably expected to contain at least
+water, may be reasonably expected to contain at least some small amounts of certain

-some small amounts of certain substances that the EPA calls
+substances that the EPA calls contaminants.

-substances does not necessarily indicate that the water poses a health
+The presence of these substances does not necessarily indicate that the water poses

-risk.
-For example, naturally occurring
+a health risk.
+For example, naturally

-their potential health effects can be obtained by calling the Environmental
+tap water and their potential health effects can be obtained by calling the Environmental

-Protection Agency’s Safe Drinking Water Hotline (800-426-4791)
+Protection Agencys Safe Drinking Water Hotline (800-426-4791)

 Vulnerable Population